 Strategies: a.
 Partnering with the Bureau of Employment Services, the Department of Health and Human Services and FEDCAP, pilot activities in two locations that build interagency collaboration and braid services on behalf of program recipients. b.
 Enhance New Counselor Training with a poverty-informed module targeted to meeting the needs of individuals who receive these benefits.

-Goal 4 Maine DVR services will be provided in partnership with Maine’s workforce development system as measured annually by documented collaborative activities, co-enrollment, technical assistance, and training – thereby increasing employment and credential attainment opportunities for jobseekers with disabilities.Objective 4.1: Maine DVR will refer clients to workforce system programs and services to meet their needs and increase access to comparable benefits.
+Goal 4.
+Maine DVR services will be provided in partnership with Maine’s workforce development system as measured annually by documented collaborative activities, co-enrollment, technical assistance, and training – leading to increased employment and credential attainment opportunities for jobseekers with disabilities.

+Objective 4.1: Maine DVR will refer clients to workforce system programs and services to meet their needs and increase access to comparable benefits.

 Strategies: a.
 DVR staff will participate in cross-training on WIOA programs and partners to increase knowledge of available resources for clients and employers. b.
 DVR will work with WIOA core partners to increase use of a common referral form. c.
 DVR will work with partners at the local, regional and state level to deliver job fairs, targeted training, and other activities to meet the needs of jobseekers with disabilities. d.
 DVR will work with WIOA partners to promote accessibility of CareerCenter programs and services.